How do I start my family history research?

 You may even find that other relatives have already made progress with your family tree and are willing to share their information with you.
-It is always worth contacting your local family history group to see if anyone else has researched your name or family.
+It is also worth contacting your local family history group to see if anyone else has researched your name or family.

 Start with your parents and work backwards through the generations.
-Remember, for each set of parents you will have two lines to follow so you need to ensure you record all of your research, even when you don’t find anything in a particular source so that you are not looking at the same source twice.
+Remember, for each set of parents you will have two lines to follow so you need to ensure you record all of your research, even when you don’t find anything in a particular source, so that you are not looking at the same source twice.
 Keep a record of all sources you view and where they were found so that you know where a particular piece of information came from.

-Moving on… to births, marriages and death certificates
+Moving on… to birth, marriage and death certificates

 Civil registration of births, marriages and deaths began in 1837, and you can buy a copy of any certificate from the register office where it was originally issued.
 So you can start filling in the gaps in your family tree.
 For example: grandad’s birth certificate will detail his parents, great-grandma’s marriage certificate will give her age and details about her father, and so on.

 If you don’t know where or when these events took place the General Register Office (GRO) Index lists all births, marriages and deaths in England and Wales from 1837 onwards.
-The GRO index is accessible online via the two main family history gateway sites www.ancestry.com and www.findmypast.co.uk where it can be searched by name.
+The GRO index is accessible online via the two main family history gateway sites, Ancestry and Find My Past, where it can be searched by name.
 If you hold a Hull library card you can access both sites free of charge in the Hull History Centre and most Hull public libraries.
 This information is also on Yorkshire BMD and FreeBMD.